 Apply a Thin Layer of Adhesive Size

 The next step for metal gilding is to apply a thin layer of adhesive size to the areas where you want to place the gold leaf.
 When applying gold leaf to metal, you can choose to use either an oil-based or water-based adhesive size.
 Oil-based sizes will allow you to burnish the finish of the gold, but water-based sizes will remain workable for longer periods of time (over 24 hours), making them a better choice for some beginners.

-Apply a thin and even coat of adhesive to the entire surface you want to gild.
+Apply an even and thin coat of adhesive to the entire surface you want to gild.

 Wait for the Adhesive Size to Turn Tacky